ziyuezhangd/accessibility-app/README.md

 - Maintenance lead conducts unit tests, integration tests and E2E tests on branch 'dev' for all available features.
 - Load test, security test and performance test will be conducted after sprint 3 when a minimal product is available by maintenance lead.

-## Logging

 ## Tech Stack
-- Frontend Team:
-- Backend Team:
+- Frontend: React
-  - Server: (for example) Node.js
+- Backend: Express + Node.js
-- Data Team:
-  - Database: (for example) MongoDB
+- Database: MongoDB
-  - Data Analytics: (for example) Python scikit-learn
+- Data Analytics: